The #1 Most-Costly Mistake People Make When Paying for College

-FAFSA, otherwise known as the Free Application for Federal Student Aid, gives out $120 billion in federal grants, loans, and work-study funds to more than 13 million students every year.
+FAFSA, otherwise known as the Free Application for Federal Student Aid, is how you can apply for some of the $120 billion in federal grants, loans, and work-study funds given to more than 13 million students every year.
 So why don’t more people apply?

 There are probably two main reasons:

-- Some people may assume that they won’t qualify for aid.
+- Some people assume they won’t qualify for aid.

 - People may be put off the notoriously long and confusing application.